configcat/docs/website/docs/targeting/feature-flag-evaluation.md

 The fact that the above algorithm is implemented across all SDKs guarantees [stickiness] and [consistency].

 By hashing the combination of the user attribute and the feature flag's key, we ensure diverse user groups for different feature flags.
-In other words, this method prevents the same users from being assigned to the same percentage options for different feature flags.
+In other words, this method prevents the same users from being assigned to the same Percentage Options for different feature flags.

 :::info
 The evaluation process is entirely implemented within the SDKs, meaning your users' sensitive data never leaves your system.
 The data flow is one-way – from ConfigCat CDN servers to your SDKs – and ConfigCat does not receive or store any attributes of the [User Object] passed to the SDKs.
 This design prioritizes the privacy and security of user data.